 Moorse 4 feature suggest that there are 4 characteristic shared by all the autoamtic processing.
-They all are fast, not goal-directed (do not epends on our goals), efficient (do not require elaborate compelx processing) and require few attention.
+They all are fast, not goal-directed (do not epends on our goals), efficient (can be done while doing somethign else) and require few attention (unconscious).
 Even if it might be that some automatic processing share all these characteristic in reality they might not happen all toghter, and there might be less of them.

 Serial vs parallel processing